Federal Hall: 1960s to 1990s

 The building reopened to the public in 1972 as a museum.
-That year, the New York City Bicentennial Corporation issued a commemorative medal honoring the original Federal Hall, as well as New York City during the American Revolution.
+That year, ahead of the United States Bicentennial, the New York City Bicentennial Corporation issued a commemorative medal honoring the original Federal Hall, as well as New York City during the American Revolution.
 The LPC held hearings in 1975 to determine whether the interiors of Federal Hall's rotunda, the Morris–Jumel Mansion, and the Bartow–Pell Mansion should be designated as landmarks.
-The LPC designated all three buildings' interiors as landmarks on May 26, 1975, and the New York City Board of Estimate ratified these designations that July.
+The LPC designated all three as landmarks on May 26, 1975, and the New York City Board of Estimate ratified these designations that July.
 The NPS hired Phoebe Dent Weil to restore the George Washington statue on the front steps in 1978.

 The Whitney Museum opened a temporary branch at Federal Hall in 1982.
-This was actually the third location of the Whitney's first satellite branch, which had previously been housed at 55 Water Street and the First Police Precinct Station House.
+This was the third location of the Whitney's first satellite branch, which had previously been housed at 55 Water Street and the First Police Precinct Station House.
 The satellite branch occupied four galleries on the mezzanine of Federal Hall (around the central rotunda), while the NPS hosted history exhibits in other parts of the building.
 The Whitney closed the Federal Hall branch in 1984, eventually reopening at 33 Maiden Lane in 1988.
-During this decade, Richard Jenrette—the chairman of banking house Donaldson, Lufkin & Jenrette, which was headquartered nearby—started soliciting $500,000 in private donations to renovate Federal Hall, in conjunction with Federal Hall Memorial Associates.
+During this decade, Richard Jenrette, the chairman of banking house Donaldson, Lufkin & Jenrette, started soliciting $500,000 in private donations to renovate Federal Hall, in conjunction with Federal Hall Memorial Associates.
 Although the group planned to renovate the rotunda into a reception area with contemporary furnishings, by 1985, only $73.000 had been raised and no contemporary furnishings had been acquired.

 Federal officials announced in 1986 that Federal Hall would be renovated; the spaces would be cleaned and painted, and mechanical systems would be replaced.
-The memorial's second floor would contain two galleries about the Constitution of the United States, and an exhibit about the original building would be installed as well.
+The memorial's second floor would contain two galleries about the Constitution of the United States, and an exhibit about the original building would be installed.
 Federal Hall hosted a reenactment of Washington's inauguration on April 30, 1989, the event's 200th anniversary.
-The reenactment, attended by U.S. president George Bush, was intended to raise $700,000 for the museum, which opened to the public after this event.
+The reenactment, attended by president George Bush, was intended to raise $700,000 for the museum, which opened to the public after this event.
 In addition to Constitution-related exhibits, the museum hosted temporary exhibits such as a display of Hudson Valley artwork, a showcase of New York City designated landmarks, and an exhibit about the abolition of slavery in the United States.